pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-templates.md

 ## Variadic Templates

-- a template function or class that can take a varying number of parameters.
+- a function or class template that can take a varying number of parameters.
+  - phth: variadic functions are often recursive, but they don't *have to* be recursive
 - The varying parameters are known as a **parameter pack**.
 - There are two kinds of parameter packs:
   - A **template parameter pack** represents zero or more template parameters,